 This unique road winds its way across the Arctic Circle through a breathtaking and varied landscape of taiga and tundra, over mountain passes and through the Ogilvie and Richardson Mountains.
-The Dempster Highway is located in one of the only parts of the world where untouched nature still exists—where some of most wild parts of the world can be found right at the roadside.
-On your way through the wilderness, you will meet bears, moose, wolves and arctic foxes, and you’ll come into contact with the locals who call this lonely region home.
+The Dempster Highway is located in one of the only parts of the world where untouched nature still exists—where some of most remote parts of the world can be found right at the roadside.
+On your way through the wilderness, you may encounter bears, moose, wolves and arctic foxes, and you’ll probably meet the locals who call this unique region their home.

 But the track has two faces: When it rains, the road surface turns into a single band of mud.
 If you are even more unlucky, you will be eaten alive by mosquitoes as you push your bike.
-And don’t be too thrilled if the sun appears to be shining.
+And don’t get too comfortable if the sun is out.
 This far north, the weather can change at a moment’s notice—so you’d be wise to prepare for the worst.

 The starting point of the route is the legendary gold mining town of Dawson City.
-Eight days later you reach Inuvik, near the Arctic Ocean.
+Eight days later you should reach Inuvik, near the Arctic Ocean.
 In between, you’ll only ever do one of three things: riding, eating or sleeping.
-If you need a shower, a comfortable bed or a cool beer at regular intervals, this ride is not for you.
+If you're the type of person who needs a shower, a comfortable bed or a cool beer at regular intervals, this ride is not for you.
 You're going to be largely on your own.
-Incrementally, you’ll find simple campsites offering shelter and water, but without a few nights of wild camping, the route is simply not doable on a bike.
-Therefore, it’s worth bringing a water filter and a mosquito net along for the ride, as well as a rope to tie your food up high in case a furry local visits your camp overnight.
+There are a few simple campsites offering shelter and water along the route but without a few nights of wild camping, the route is simply not doable on a bike.
+Therefore, it’s worth bringing a water filter and a mosquito net, as well as a rope to tie your food up high in case a furry local visits your camp overnight.

-For the extreme outdoor enthusiast who just can’t say no to a challenge, you may also consider covering the route in winter.
-With a couple of hours of daylight each afternoon and being around -40°C (-40°F) on average, the sights of the northern lights, though utterly breathtaking, will be something hard-earned.
+Not enough of a challenge?
+How about tackling the the route in winter?
+With only a couple of hours of daylight each day and temperatures of up to -40°C (-40°F), the sights of the northern lights, though utterly breathtaking, will be something hard-earned.

 Tips for arrival and departure: